 All contracts must have an appointed contract manager for the duration of the contract.
-The responsible Head of Service must ensure a contract manager is designated prior to contract award.
+The Contract Manager is determined by the senior officer named at 23 (b) (ii).

-Contract management, monitoring, evaluation and review must be undertaken in line with advice from the Corporate Procurement Officer.
+Contract management, monitoring, evaluation and review must be undertaken in line with advice from the Finance Officer.